 In 2005, Godfried Toussaint — a computer scientist and ethnomusicologist at McGill University — published the observation that the problem of distributing $k$ musical onsets as evenly as possible among $n$ time slots has the same recursive structure as Euclid’s algorithm applied to the pair $(k, n-k)$ (Toussaint, 2005).

-The algorithm that solves this distribution problem was independently discovered in nuclear physics.
+An algorithm for this distribution problem also arose in accelerator timing.
 Bjorklund (2003), working on timing systems for the Spallation Neutron Source particle accelerator at Oak Ridge, needed to distribute $k$ beam-extraction pulses as evenly as possible among $n$ machine cycles.
-The algorithm he derived — Bjorklund’s algorithm — is mathematically equivalent to the Euclidean algorithm applied to the same pair of integers.
+The recursive grouping procedure is closely related to Euclidean division.
+This is an algorithmic comparison, not evidence that a musical timeline, Euclid, and the accelerator system share a historical line of transmission.

 The resulting pattern is denoted $E(k, n)$: the Euclidean rhythm with $k$ onsets distributed among $n$ pulses.
 A 1 denotes an onset; a 0 denotes a rest.